MattChiaro/workday-scheduler/README.md

 ## Description

 The purpose of this project was to, using starter code, create a single day calendar within the browser that you can save events to.
 As the day moves on, each individual hour block will be assigned different colors: one for the current hour, one for all past hours, and one for future hours.
 If you save a to-do list/event in an hour block, upon reloading of the page the event will remain thanks to a call to localStorage.
+Additionally, if you use the calendar on a date other than the day all events were saved, you are prompted if you want to clear all fields or keep them the same.
+This way, you can start the day with a fresh new calendar!

 All time-based functions were implemented with help from ```dayjs()```, and ```jquery()``` was used to simplify functions.
 All calls to ```jquery()``` are wrapped in a ```document.ready()``` function to ensure they interact with the DOM properly.